38/plumber/README.md

 # General Idea of Plumber
 Unlike traditional service framework, which modelling the component as a request-response based "service", by which means for each request, the caller is responsible for handling the response.
-Plumber use an innovative model which is called pipe.
+Plumber use an innovative pipelining model.
 Each component do not need to return any value to the caller, but provide the result to its downstream component via a mechanism called "pipe".

 The pipe API provides good abstraction for the communication between different servlets.
-The details about inter-servlet communication are transparent to servlet using pipe API.
+The details about inter-component communication are transparent to servlet using pipe API.
 And a pipe can be either in the same machine or cross the machine boarder or even a load balancer.
 The goal of Plumber software infrastructure is the software shouldn't aware if itself is running on a single machine or a large cluster.

 The servlet is a small piece of code runs under the Plumber runtime environment.
-It's an ultra ligthweight service, by which means multiple servlet can share a same worker thread and occupy minmum amount of resources.
-The isolation provided by the traditional micro-service architecture still applies, each servlet only have data dependency with servlet.
+It's an ultra ligthweight nanoservice, by which means multiple servlet can share a same worker thread and occupy minmum amount of resources.
+The isolation provided by the traditional micro-service architecture still applies, between servlets it only has data dependencies and the servlet has to access data via the pipe APIs.
 The programming model of a servlet is quite simple, it takes one or more input, and produces one or more output.
 For each time the exec function is called, the servlet reads data from input pipes and produces result and write it to output.
 Plumber has a few APIs provided to servlet.
 Each servlet is a really strighforward program, which reads from the input pipes and writes the result ot the output pipes.
-The Plumber runtime environment provides a simple UNIX-like abstraction
-API for pipe manipulations.
+The Plumber runtime environment provides a simple UNIX-like abstraction API for pipe manipulations.
 And the details of the network and inter-servlet communication are completely hidden by the environment.

-For each servlet it should have a initialization function, a finalization function and a execuate function (which is similar to a main function to a normal program).

-Plumber provides servlet a flexible protocol system and protocol management tools.
-All the pipes are strong typed and the Plumber runtime will be able to discover the incompatible protocols, etc.
+Plumber has a centralized protocol database which manages all the communication protocols between different components, the pipes are optional structured and strong typed.
+The mechanism of the protocol database also makes the upstream and downstream *always* compatibile.

 # How to compile?
 To compile this project you need CMake 2.6 or later.